- Cylance Endpoint Security requirements

 detects and reacts to threats in various ways.
 When you configure your access control list (ACL) rules to allow access to destinations, CylanceGATEWAY

 can still block the user from accessing the destination if a potential threat is identified.
-To enable the additional network protection, ensure that each ACL rule also has the "Check addresses against network protection" parameter selected.
-This setting is enabled by default. - Intrusion protection: You can use intrusion protection to enable deep network threat detection using the network connection’s signatures.
-When intrusion protection is enabled,CylanceGATEWAYautomatically blocks connections where threats are detected if the ACL rule matches the destination and checks the network protection.
-When intrusion protection is disabled, threats are logged but the connection is not blocked.
-For more information on a list of anomalies and their actions, see viewing network activity.
-Intrusion protection is enabled by default.
+You can also control the information that can be displayed in the Network Events screen and Alerts view and what is sent to the SIEM solution or syslog server, if configured.
+To enable the additional network protection, ensure that each ACL rule also has the "Check addresses against Network Protection" parameter selected.
+This setting is enabled by default. - Signature detection: You can use signature detection to enable deep network threat detection using the network connection’s signatures.
+When signature detection is enabled,CylanceGATEWAYautomatically blocks connections where threats are detected if the ACL rule matches the destination and checks the network protection.
+When signature detection is disabled, threats are logged but the connection is not blocked.
+For more information on a list of detections and their actions, see viewing network activity.
+Signature detection is enabled by default.

 - ML models: The ML models assign a confidence level to destinations that your users might access.
 ML models continuously learn whether a destination might contain potential threats.